-We have budgeted expenditures for SEL activities for Advisory and increased professional development and stakeholder involvement in our equity work.
+We have budgeted expenditures for SEL activities for Advisory and increased professional development and educational partner involvement in our SEL and equity work.

 Describe any changes that will be made to this goal, the annual outcomes, metrics, or strategies/activities to achieve this goal as a result of this analysis.
 Identify where those changes can be found in the SPSA.